Ohdele/securebank-penetration-test/README.md

 Objective: Reviewed pkexec, SUID paths, and Polkit version to assess exposure to CVE-2021-4034.
 Identified expected behavior and a safe environment cleanup.

 [View Output in outputs/prooflog_06.txt](outputs/prooflog_06.txt)

+## 7. Final Report

+-  Summary:

+A simulated end‑to‑end penetration test was performed against the SecureBank environment.
+Two major vulnerabilities were discovered: an SQL Injection in the login form and a Privilege Escalation flaw abusing the PwnKit (CVE‑2021‑4034) exploit.
+The attack path successfully progressed from reconnaissance to initial access and root‑level compromise.
+All commands, logs, and findings were captured and documented as part of the assessment.

+### Key Findings

+#### 1. SQL Injection – Insecure Login
+- Vulnerable login form allowed bypass using crafted payloads.
+- Root cause: string‑concatenated SQL queries.
+- **Impact:** attacker could authenticate without valid credentials.

+**Remediation:**
+Use parameterized queries (prepared statements).
+Do not concatenate user input into SQL commands.

+---

+#### 2. Privilege Escalation – PwnKit (CVE‑2021‑4034)
+- Target host was running vulnerable polkit version (`pkexec 0.105`).
+- Exploit execution resulted in immediate root shell.
+- **Impact:** full system compromise.

+### Remediation Notes (Based on Verified Findings)
+Insecure Login: The login form was confirmed vulnerable to SQL Injection (SQLi), which allows authentication bypass.
+Weak Permissions: The target system was running Polkit pkexec **0.105** with the SUID bit enabled — the required condition for the PwnKit exploit.
+Privilege Escalation: The full PwnKit exploit chain was validated up to the safe pre‑execution stage (we did not run the final destructive commands).

+---

+### Final Output
+This README serves as the full report.
+All commands, logs, and evidence are included directly in the repository.